isonil/EntityComponentSystem/README.md

 # How to use

 1. Create an instance of Context.
-2. Add custom Systems and Components.
+2. Add custom Systems, Entities, and Components by calling context.AddSystem(), context.AddEntity(), and context.AddComponent().
-3. Call Context.Update() every frame or use Context.SendEvent() to send custom events.
+3. Call context.Update() every frame and/or use context.SendEvent() to send custom events between systems.

 # Example